numcommand/numeric-statistcs-rust-create/README.md

 ## All

-You can get all the numeric statistics in one struct like this:
+You can create all the numeric statistics all within one struct:

 ```rust
 #[macro_use]